loadwordteam/SH2MSGConvert/README.md

 `<VARIABLE-01>`, etc. You need to keep those codes in order to avoid any unwanted issues during the game.

-There is a list of known control codes in the source repository, at `sh2msg/table/data`.
+For more information on the known control codes, you can either check the source repository at `sh2msg/table/data` or the Control Codes document located in `ControlCodes.md`.

 ### Newlines and new pages